jisethpenarias/holberton-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: This script file is for creates a directory named holberton in the /tmp/ directory.
 7-movethatfile:Move the file betty form tmp to temp holberton 8-firstdelete:Delete the file betty is in tmp holberton.
+9-firstdirdeletion: Delete the directory holberton that is in the /tmp directory.